webplatform/docs/concepts/ux/techniques/journey_map/index.md

 ---
-title: journey map
+title: Journey map
+readiness: 'Not Ready'
+summary: 'Document that visually illustrates an individual user''s needs, the series of interactions that are necessary to fulfill those needs, and the resulting emotional states a user experiences throughout the process.'
 tags:
   - Concept
   - Pages
   - Design
   - UI
   - Usability
-readiness: 'Not Ready'
-summary: 'Document that visually illustrates an individual user''s needs, the series of interactions that are necessary to fulfill those needs, and the resulting emotional states a user experiences throughout the process.'
 uri: 'concepts/ux/techniques/journey map'

 ---
-# Journey map

-## Summary
+## <span>Summary</span>

 Document that visually illustrates an individual user's needs, the series of interactions that are necessary to fulfill those needs, and the resulting emotional states a user experiences throughout the process.

-### What it is
+### <span>What it is</span>

 Customer journey maps are documents that visually illustrate an individual customer’s needs, the series of interactions that are necessary to fulfill those needs, and the resulting emotional states a customer experiences throughout the process.